Massachusetts Route 3A: Plymouth to Boston

 This segment parallels Route 3 from Cedarville in southern Plymouth to Neponset in the Dorchester area of Boston.
 Towns and cities that Route 3A traverse along its path include Plymouth, Kingston, Duxbury, Marshfield, Scituate, Cohasset, Hingham, Weymouth and Quincy.

 The Claire Saltonstall Bikeway between Boston and Cape Cod twice intersects Route 3A.
 Once in the Cedarville portion of Plymouth where Route 3A begins, and again about 14 miles later in historic downtown Plymouth between South and Market Streets along Sandwich Street.

 Boston to Burlington

 This segment is concurrent with Route 3 (to Cambridge) and then U.S. Route 3 (from Cambridge to Burlington).
 As an 'A' route concurrent with its parents, this segment is not posted.

 Burlington to Tyngsborough

-This segment parallels US 3 from Interstate 95 (Route 128) in Burlington to the New Hampshire state line, where it continues as New Hampshire Route 3A.
+This segment parallels US 3 from I-95 in Burlington to the New Hampshire state line, where it continues as New Hampshire Route 3A.
 The part south of Route 113 in Tyngsborough is former US 3.

-The section from Burlington to Billerica is currently being widened from 2 to 4 lanes.